-Comics and the film industry have always been an integral part of kevin feige’s life.
+Comics and the film industry have always been an integral part of Kevin Feige’s life.
 Feige was greatly influenced by comic movies from an even younger age.
-In his teenage years, he was attracted to films such as Richard Donner’s Superman and Tim Burton’s Batman as well as many other pre 2000’s superhero films and film franchises.
-When Feige was 18 he moved to the University of Southern California to make movies because “it was all [he] every wanted to do.”
+In his teenage years, he was attracted to films such as Richard Donner’s Superman and Tim Burton’s Batman, as well as many other pre-2000 superhero films and franchises.
+When Feige was eighteen, he moved to the University of Southern California to make movies because “it was all [he] every wanted to do.”

-Feige’s passion and relentless determination are obvious when looking at his record at U.S.C.
-Feige was accepted to U.S.C., but not into the film school.
-He got rejected from the film school five or six times before he was finally accepted during his senior year.
+Feige’s passion and relentless determination are obvious when looking at his record at USC.
+Feige was generally admitted to USC but was rejected from the film school five or six times before he was finally accepted during his senior year.

-Feige was introduced to marvel comics through spiderman when he was 18.
-He became enthralled in the adventures, character development, and cohesive interactions between Spiderman and the other characters.
+Feige was introduced to Marvel Comics through Spider-Man when he was eighteen.
+He became enthralled in the adventures, character development, and cohesive interactions between Spider-Man and the other characters.
 A company with a leader that is passionate about what they are doing promotes an accepting company culture where new ideas and perspectives are accepted and can flourish.
-Feige’s love of superheroes, comics, and the cinematic industry promoted the best environment for the innovative transitions of Marvel Studios.
-Feige’s perspective, passion, and personal interest towards comics, characters and movies lead to him being the passionate leader that Marvel Studios needed to drive innovation and change the company’s direction for the better.
+Feige’s love of superheroes, comics, and the cinematic industry promoted the best environment for the innovative transitions of Marvel Studios and change the company’s direction for the better.